 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
-Know the risks and potential benefits of clinical studies and talk to your health care provider before participating.
 Read our disclaimer for details.|

 |ClinicalTrials.gov Identifier: NCT02592577|

-Recruitment Status : Recruiting
+Recruitment Status : Active, not recruiting

 First Posted : October 30, 2015

 Last Update Posted : May 7, 2020

 This first time in human study is intended for men and women at least 18 years of age who have advanced lung cancer which has grown or returned after being treated.
 In particular, it is a study for subjects who have a blood test positive for HLA-A*02:01 and/or HLA-A*02:06 and a tumor test positive for MAGE A10 protein expression (protein or gene).
-The study will take the subject's T cells, which are a natural type of immune cell in the blood, and send them to a laboratory to be modified.
+This trial is a dose escalation trial that will evaluate 3 doses of transduced cells administered after a lymphodepleting chemotherapy regimen using a 3+3 dose escalation design .The study will take the subject's T cells, which are a natural type of immune cell in the blood, and send them to a laboratory to be modified.
 The changed T cells used in this study will be the subject's own T cells that have been genetically changed with the aim of attacking and destroying cancer cells.

-The manufacturing of T cells takes about 1 month to complete.
-The T cells will be given back to the subject through an intravenous infusion.
+When the MAGE A10ᶜ⁷⁹⁶T cells are available, subjects will receive lymphodepleting chemotherapy with cyclophosphamide and fludarabine, followed by the T cell infusion.
 The purpose of this study is to test the safety of genetically changed T cells and find out what effects, if any, they have in subjects with lung cancer.
 The study will evaluate three different cell dose levels in order to find out the target cell dose.
 Once the target cell dose is determined, additional subjects will be enrolled to further test the safety and effects at this cell dose.

 |Condition or disease||Intervention/treatment||Phase|